Hospitality Investors Trust Inc. – Updated May 14, 2019 – $8.25/share

 Did you lose money investing in Hospitality Investors Trust Inc. at the recommendation of your broker?
-If so, The White Law Group may be able to help you recover your losses by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.
+If so, The White Law Group may be able to help you recover your losses by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.

 Hospitality Investors Trust Inc. was formerly known as American Realty Capital Hospitality Trust Inc. The publicly registered non-traded real estate investment trust changed its name following its transition to a standalone self-managed REIT.

 The REIT’s offering went effective in January 2014 and suspended sales activities in November 2015 after raising $911 million in investor equity, according to reports.
 As of the first quarter of 2017, the company’s $2.4 billion portfolio was comprised of 141 properties.

 The REIT reportedly suspended distributions in January 2017.
 The company is not currently offering a redemption plan to shareholders.

 Non-traded REITs like Hospitality Investors Trust Inc. often lack liquidity.
 Investors looking to sell these investments often have difficulty finding a buyer, and if they are able to find one can suffer significant losses on the sale.

 According to Central Trade & Transfer, a secondary market for private placements, shares of Hospitality Investors Trust Inc. are currently listed for just $8.25/share as of May 1, 2019.
 Unfortunately for many investors, it appears that the secondary market price would represent a significant loss on their initial capital investment, as the original offering price was $25.00 per share.